digicatapult/userland-core/README.md

 ## Deprecation notice

-As of 1st January 2021 this project will be formally deprecated by Digital Catapult.
+As of 1st January 2021 this project was formally deprecated by Digital Catapult.
 See [#2](https://github.com/digicatapult/userland-core/issues/2) for details.

 # Userland-Core